Skip to main content

 Eugenia’s research interests are on the political economy of development in South America, with a focus on agricultural commodities.
 Her research has focused on the impact of the commodity boom in the region, with a specific focus on the role of soybean in the political economy and spatial transformations that countries – Argentina, Brazil, and Paraguay in particular – experienced.
 Eugenia has also been involved in projects looking at regional responses to the COVID-19 pandemic, as well as interdisciplinary approaches to natural resource management.
 Currently, she is interested in looking at the political economy of transport infrastructure oriented to commodity production and trade in Latin America.
 She recently published a co-authored book with Bristol University Press titled The Gendered Face of Covid-19 in the Global South.

-Associate Professor in Political Economy
+Career Development Fellow in International Political Economy

 Dr Javier Moreno Zacarés